fusion5/x86-64-linux-cpu-trap-flag/README.md

 00000020: c348 89f0  .H..
 ```

-Each line is the output of an interrupt handler function triggered after each
+Each line is the output of an interrupt handler called after each
-CPU instruction is complete, showing the next opcode bytes to be executed after
-the instruction.
-The handler receives the current execution point address of
+CPU instruction.
+The handler receives in a parameter the address that has
-the program in a parameter and it outputs 4 bytes of code from that address on.
+been executed by the program, and it outputs 4 bytes from that address on.

 ## Background